Annie E. Casey Foundation: History

-In 1966, the Casey family philanthropy started a child welfare agency (foster care and related services) in the Seattle, Washington area.
-In 1973, When Jim Casey's company, United Parcel Service (UPS), moved its headquarters from Seattle to New York City, Jim Casey gave the agency enough funds to become officially a separate, independent entity from the AECF.
-The resulting organization is known today as Casey Family Programs.
-Casey Family Programs today is a completely separate and distinct entity from the Annie E. Casey Foundation.

 Casey Family Services

-From 1976 to 2012, the AECF operated a direct services arm called Casey Family Services that provided foster care and family services in the northeastern United States.
+From 1976 to 2012, the AECF operated Casey Family Services, a direct services organization that provided foster care and family services in the northeastern United States.
 Starting out in Connecticut and Vermont, the program expanded throughout New England and into Maryland before its closure in 2012.

-Child welfare publicity and publications
+Child well-being publicity and publications

 Among the organization's practices is the development of "public accountability" for child welfare outcomes—through continuing publication, and publicizing, of research and comparative data that assess the health and wellness of children in the various states and communities across the nation.
+In addition to reports, AECF operates the KIDS COUNT Data Center, which features national, state, and local data on the well-being of kids and families in the U.S.

 In keeping with this goal, the foundation is a regular contributor to public broadcasting, including National Public Radio.

 In another key form of "public accountability", the foundation develops several written publications reporting the current status of children across the nation, state-by-state.